preethu19th/Database-Implementation/README.txt

 # COP-6726-Spring2015
 [![Build Status](https://magnum.travis-ci.com/preethu19th/COP-6726-Spring2015.svg?token=kpbq8bmL5S9Txs63cGxQ&branch=master)](https://magnum.travis-ci.com/preethu19th/COP-6726-Spring2015)

+To run the Project 2 Part-2 test: a2-2test program
+This is used to test the SortedDBFile class

+	make a2-2test
+	./bin/a2-2test

+To run the Project 2 Part-2 test: a2-test program
+This is used to test the BigQ class

+	make a2-test
+	./bin/a2-test

 To run the main program - this is used to run queries againt the tpch-dbgen pipe-delimited text file.

 	make main